lindakatcodes/mws-restaurant-project/README.md

 # Mobile Web Specialist Certification Course
 ---

+To run my version of the project - install all the dependencies with 'npm install', then run 'gulp start'.
+That will trigger gulp to compile all the files and start browserify, which will automatically launch a browser window pointing to localhost.

+The main JS files are all saved in the js folder.
+Saving in any of those files while the gulp start task is running will trigger an automatic recompiling of the files, and a refresh of the browser page should show the changes.
+(Ideally browserify should auto-reload the page, but sometimes it doesn't.)
+Same goes for the CSS file or either of the HTML files.

 #### _Three Stage Course Material Project - Restaurant Reviews_

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.